 Dedicated SOAR caseworker positions are most often funded by the agencies or systems of care where the caseworkers are located.
-Dedicated SOAR caseworker positions are best placed in systems that intersect with individuals at-risk of or experiencing homelessness who have disabling conditions.
-Organizations that fund dedicated SOAR Caseworkers include county governments, shelters, drop-in centers, outreach teams, LME/MCOs, and local hospitals.
+Dedicated SOAR caseworker positions are best placed in systems that intersect with homeless individuals who have disabling conditions.
+Agencies that fund dedicated SOAR Caseworkers include shelters, drop-in centers, outreach teams, LME/MCOs, and local hospitals.

 A variety of funding streams support dedicated positions, including PATH funds, IPRS funds, private donations, foundation grants, and general operating funds.
-If you are considering developing a dedicated SOAR caseworker position and would like to discuss funding ideas, please contact soar@ncceh.org.
+If you are considering developing a dedicated SOAR caseworker position and would like to discuss funding ideas, please contact Emily Carmody at soar@ncceh.org.